-- 1. As individuals or in groups assigned by your instructor, search online for recent reports on information security breaches.
+- 1. The 2011 data theft at database firm Epsilon impacted a number of the firm's clients, including Best Buy, Capital One, Citi, the Home Shopping Network, JP Morgan Chase, Kroger, Walgreens, and the College Board.
+Were you impacted by this breach (or any other)?
+How did you find out about the breach?
+Did you take action as a result?
+Research and report the estimated costs associated with this breach.
+Has the theft resulted in additional security issues for the individuals who had their data stolen? - 2.
+As individuals or in groups assigned by your instructor, search online for recent reports on information security breaches.
 Come to class prepared to discuss the breach, its potential impact, and how it might have been avoided.
-What should the key takeaways be for managers studying your example? - 2.
+What should the key takeaways be for managers studying your example? - 3.
 Think of firms that you've done business with online.
 Search to see if these firms have experienced security breaches in the past.
 What have you found out?
 Does this change your attitude about dealing with the firm?
-Why or why not? - 3.
+Why or why not? - 4.
 What factors were responsible for the TJX breach?
 Who was responsible for the breach?
 How do you think the firm should have responded?